danwerner21/we816-mark2/README.md

 ## Bugs:
 * V0.08 board
-        U13 should be a 22V10 rather than a 20V8  (no patches required) Sound Chip Select is not connected (U12 pin 13 to U25 pin 26 )
+        U13 should be a 22V10 rather than a 20V8  (no patches required)

 ## To Do: